ttsim-dev/ttsim/docs/geps/gep-02.md

 of individuals.
 Functions operate on a single row of data.

 Arrays are stored in a nested dictionary (a pytree).
-One level of the dictionary is called a *namespace*, the data columns are called *leaves*.
-The innermost level is called the *leaf name*.
+One level of the dictionary is called a *namespace*.
+Its innermost level is called a *leaf name*.
+The data columns are called *leaves*.

 If a leaf name is `[x]_id` with `id` {math}`\in \{` `hh`, `bg`, `fg`, `ehe`, `eg`, `sn`, `wthh` {math}`\}`, it will be the same for all households, Bedarfsgemeinschaften, or any